Wait! Before you CALL or EMAIL, read the FAQ!

 We’ve also got other big projects in the pipeline, but at some point in the future, we may revisit this speaker design.

-What about the Line-Force speaker seen in some of your videos?
+What about the Line-Force speaker seen in some of your older videos?

 When BG was bought out by Christie Digital, all of their drivers became unavailable to the OEM and retail markets.
-Any remaining drivers still on the market rapidly became much more expensive, so that project was ended with only a few units ever built.
+Any remaining drivers still on the market rapidly became either much more expensive or simply unavailable, so that project was ended with only a few units ever built.

-Radian’s new LM10 shows a lot of promise, but we don’t currently have any plans to design a new model around them at this time.
+Radian’s new LM10 shows a lot of promise, but we don’t currently have any plans to design a new model around them at this time, unless someone is willing to pay us for the time and development costs of a new speaker.

 I want to use a high-pass filter on my system.
 Do you make them?
 What information do you need?